Dr. Sebi Herb List

 Its ability to increase circulation to the skin and to detoxify the epidermal tissues makes it suitable in treating a wide range of skin conditions such as carbuncles, eczema, abscesses, psoriasis, and acne.
 This plant is believed to be effective in fighting bacteria and fungus cultures and was traditionally used in blood purification.

-Being rich in iodine, Bladderwrack boosts metabolism by stimulating thyroid function hence assisting in fighting cellulite and obesity.
-It can also be either consumed or applied externally to help in reducing inflammation and pain in joints resulting from rheumatoid arthritis.
+Being rich in iodine, Bladderwrack boosts the metabolism by stimulating thyroid function hence assisting in fighting cellulite and obesity.

 This herb gives the user an overall healthy feeling by soothing the central nervous system, decongesting the liver and respiratory system, cleansing toxins, easing coughs and colds and lowing fever.
 The body gets a general calm effect.